 Is there statewide legislation I can support?
 The state legislature is currently not in session, but we will update this page in the future as we work on new demands for January 2021.

 How can I join the campaign to #CancelRent and #CancelMortgages?
 75% of Californians who believe our state needs to #CancelRent and #CancelMortgages.
 First step: sign our petition to Governor Newsom!
-Every Tuesday from 5:30-7:30PST, Tenants Together hosts #CancelRent organizing calls in English and Spanish with tenants and organizers across the state.
+Every other Tuesday from 5:30-7:30PST, Tenants Together hosts #CancelRent organizing calls in English and Spanish with tenants and organizers across the state.
+We focus on collective organizing support and tenant clinics / counseling support.
 Click here to register and join!
-If you're a member of an existing tenant formation and you'd like to become a member of Tenants Together, let us know.
+If you're a member of an existing tenant formation and you'd like to become a member of Tenants Together, let us know by emailing email@example.com.

 I'm not in California but I want to participate in the national movement to #CancelRent and #CancelMortgages.
 We are a member of the national Right to the City Alliance, whose Homes for All campaign is leading the fight on a national level.
 Homes For All hosts #BeyondRecovery organizing and advocacy trainings related to the COVID-19 pandemic weekly.
-You can learn more about these workshops, and how to sign up, on their Twitter page.
+You can sign up for the workshops here.

 How do I spread the word about tenants' rights during COVID-19 and the #CancelRent campaign?
 Follow Tenants Together on Facebook, Instagram, and Twitter, and click here to access shareable social media graphics from our public Google Drive that you can use from your personal accounts.
 Make sure to tag @TenantsTogether when you share!